Foziljonvc/NoteAppCompetition/README.md

     - The available commands are:
         - `/start` - Register the user and get a welcome message.
         - `/add` - Add a new task.
-        - `/check` - Mark a task as completed.
-        - `/uncheck` - Mark a task as not completed.
         - `/delete` - Delete a task.
         - `/tasks` - Get all tasks for the user.

 2. **Examples:**
     - To add a task, send `/add` followed by the task description.
-    - To mark a task as completed, send `/check` followed by the task ID.
     - To delete a task, send `/delete` followed by the task ID.

 ### Files Description